 Step Three: Web Hosting

 At this point, you already have a domain name and a DNS for your website.
-So it’s time to talk about web hosting or routing your visitors to your site whenever your domain name is entered on the web browser.
+So it’s time to talk about cheap hosting or routing your visitors to your site whenever your domain name is entered on the web browser.

 Here’s how the actual web hosting works: